th-frontend/notes-tutorials/cwv/readme.md

 ### Lazyloading
 * Don't lazy load above the fold images
-* To lazyload on mobile only you can use the following php snippet
+* To lazyload for mobile only, you can use the following php snippet
 ```html
 <img src="/big-desktop-image.jpeg"
     width="300"